Agaba-derrick/Agaba-Derrick/README.md

 - 🔭 I’m currently A java programmer
 - 🌱 I’m currently also learning kotlin
 - 👯 I’m looking to collaborate on security and project management
 - 🤔 I’m looking for help with mostly Android programming
 - 💬 Ask me about project management
-- 📫 How to reach me:agabaderrick18@fmail.com
+- 📫 How to reach me @ agabaderrick18@gmail.com
 - 😄
 - ⚡ Fun fact: I love learning every